 - Treat 23-AWG Cat6e/Cat6A as the default for new high-power PoE builds.

-- Limit 24–28-AWG to short patching where temperature and length are easy to control.
+- Limit 24–28-AWG to short patching where temperature and length are controllable.

-- If you’re unsure, assume ambient is warmer and bundles are tighter than the drawings show.
+- If you’re unsure, assume ambient is warmer and bundles are tighter than drawings show.

-- Write “23-AWG solid copper, Cat6e or better, PoE-suitable” directly into the spec.
+- Write “23-AWG solid copper, Cat6e or better, PoE-suitable” directly into the Division 27 spec.

-GRID Networking / POE-Jack® is built around the idea of a DC microgrid over Ethernet: high-wattage PoE switches at the core, Active POE-Jack® in-wall switches at the edge, and PoE-powered endpoints (APs, cameras, AV, controls) hanging off those ports.
+GRID Networking / POE-Jack® is built around a DC microgrid over Ethernet: higher-wattage PoE switching at the core, Active POE-Jack® in-wall switching at the edge, and PoE-powered endpoints (APs, cameras, AV, controls) on those local ports.

 Typical POE-Jack® zone